ponyman68/PPfilter/README.md

 # Why use this over my existing 4chan X Md5 filter setup?

-* this script filters images before page load (meaning you don't see offending images "flicker" briefly in view when you refresh the page)
+* better performance, filtered images are never loaded
-* and hiding an image instantly takes 1 click instead of 3
+* 1 click hiding

 # Usage

 Install the userscript and navigate to /mlp/.
 Every image has a hide/show button, which adds or removes its MD5 from your local storage databse.
 On the top right of the page is a button with import/export options for your local storage database.
-Find a manually picked selection of entries for your database in this repository.
+This repository contains an example database.

-# Clearing
+# Clearing All Local Data

-> :warning: **Attention**: If you "clear all local data" in your browser, it will also clear this local store.
-Please use the "Export" button early and often, and only clear your cookies when trying to circumvent 4chan bans.
-You can do this by going into developer console (F12) on 4chan, clicking on storage manager, and clearing only the "cookies" entry there.
+Using "clear all local data" in your browser also clears this extension's store.
+When circumventing 4chan bans: Clear only the cookies (console (F12) on 4chan, click on storage manager, manually clear the "cookies" entry)

 # Limitations

-Requires a fairly up-to-date browser version.
-Interferes with advanced 4chan X filtering (ex. thread collapsing based on image MD5s doesn't work after this script removes the images)
+Interferes with MD5-related 4chan X functionality (ex. thread collapsing based on image MD5s doesn't work after this script removes the images)

 ## Known issues